Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **generatePoweredByBacklinksIntoFooterTemplates** - A boolean specifying whether generated footer templates should contain backlinks to the ModuleStudio website.
 Default value is `true`.
 * **generateTests** - A boolean specifying whether test cases should be generated or not.
 Default value is `true`.
 At the moment only some stubs are created though (see [generator issue #6 on GitHub](https://github.com/Guite/MostGenerator/issues/6)).
 * **writeModelToDocs** - A boolean specifying whether the model file and it's diagram image are written into the application's docs folder or not.
 Default value is `true`.
+* **generateTechnicalDocumentation** - A boolean specifying whether stand-alone HTML files with technical documentation should be generated or not.
+Default value is `false`.

 #### Referred application